 Once a thriving waterfront pulling in clams and Dungeness crab by the boatload, Fisherman's Wharf today is more of a family-friendly amusement park and shopping mall than anything else.
 But taken for what it is, the wharf has a lot to offer.
-It's the departure point for ferries toand a number of other sightseeing tours, from leisurely cruises to high-speed boat tours of the bay. features the famous chocolatier's ice cream and chocolate shop, while historic ships at pay tribute to the wharf's industrious past.
-Since the area is so geared toward families, nightlife is minimal, but there is some action (blues bands, standup comedy) to be found in the bars and along Jefferson Street.
+It's the departure point for ferries to Alcatraz and a number of other sightseeing tours, from leisurely cruises to high-speed boat tours of the bay.
+Ghirardelli Square features the famous chocolatier's ice cream and chocolate shop, while historic ships at Hyde Street Pier pay tribute to the wharf's industrious past.
+Since the area is so geared toward families, nightlife is minimal, but there is some action (blues bands, standup comedy) to be found in the bars and seafood restaurants along Jefferson Street.

 Pier 39 is tourist central, with two tiers of shopping, dining and attractions.
 It's crowded and squeaky clean, packed with souvenir and gift shops, seafood shacks, and chains like Hard Rock Café and Bubba Gump Shrimp Co., as well as waterfront restaurants like Neptune's Palace.
-It's home to Aquarium of the Bay, with shark feeding presentations and a giant octopus, and that congregate on the pier's west side.
+It's home to Aquarium of the Bay, with shark feeding presentations and a giant octopus, and sea lions that congregate on the pier's west side.

 A group of chain hotels vie for tourists' business on or near Fisherman's Wharf.
 Standouts include the Radisson, with its great outdoor pool and direct access to the wharf (it's also the cheapest); and the Hyatt, which has a quality sports bar and 24-hour fitness center.
 On the higher end, the Argonaut Hotel and the residential-style Fairmont Heritage Place, Ghirardelli Square offer full-service luxury accommodations.